sergiobayona/esquema/README.md

 - An ActiveRecord model represents a JSON Schema object.
 - The JSON object properties are a representation of the model's attributes.
 - The JSON Schema property types are inferred from the model's attribute types.
-- The model associations (has_many, belongs_to, etc.) are represented as subschemas in the JSON Schema.
+- The model associations (has_many, belongs_to, etc.) are represented as subschemas or nested schema objects.
 - You can customize the generated schema by using the configuration file or the `enhance_schema` method.

 Example Use: